abel-research/ampscan/README.md

 accordance with 'numpy style' docstrings.
 A template can be found [here](https://www.numpy.org/devdocs/docs/howto_document.html#example).

-Testing is performed automatically using [Travis Ci] (https://travis-ci.org/).
+Testing is performed automatically using [Travis Ci](https://travis-ci.org/).
 New tests can be added to the repo.

 How to acknowledge
 ------------------